 Make a difference by following these seven simple steps while along the coast:

 - Keep away from birds.

 - Keep the beach trash-free.

 - Be mindful of where you land your boat.

 - Teach others to protect birds on our beaches.

 How close to a bird is too close?
 If birds react – calling loudly or taking flight – step back immediately.
 A good rule is to stay at least 50 yards away, or half the length of a football field.

 What We’re Doing

 Audubon staff travels widely, visiting everyplace from sailing clubs to elementary classrooms to spread the word about protecting coastal birds.
-School kids design the colorful protective signs we post on South Carolina beaches.
-We've also involved a strong new partner in this work -- many thanks to the Charleston Animal Society and its members for helping to protect coastal birds!
+School kids design colorful protective signs, then we post them on nearby beaches.

 PROJECT CONTACT: Nolan Schillerstrom, email@example.com